Emily Lawson

-I am a PhD student in philosophy at the University of British Columbia, where I work with Evan Thompson, Cat Prueitt, and Dom Lopes.
-I primarily work on imagination, emotion, and Indian philosophy, especailly rasa aesthetic theory.
+I am a PhD student and Vanier Scholar in philosophy at the University of British Columbia, where I work with Evan Thompson, Cat Prueitt, and Dom Lopes.
+I primarily work on imagination, emotion, and Indian philosophy, especially rasa aesthetic theory.
 I draw on Classical Sanskrit and anglophone Indian source materials in my research.
 I am also a publishing poet, and hold an MFA in poetry from the University of Virginia.
 As a Poe-Faulkner Fellow there, I taught poetry workshops and and served as Editor-in-Chief for the literary magazine Meridian.

 K. C. Bhattacharyya proposed a distinctively modern theory of rasa, or aesthetic emotion, according to which aesthetic emotions are feelings that have other feelings as their intentional objects.
 This paper articulates how Bhattacharyya's theory offers a novel solution to the "paradox of sorrow": a puzzle about how it is both possible and rational to enjoy the kind of negative emotions that are inspired by tragic and sorrowful tales.
 Bhattacharyya's solution is distinct from the conversion and compensation views that dominate the existing literature, and it derives its significance from how it ties aesthetic experience to self-awareness.